School Grants and Premiums

 Money is used to benefit all pupil premium children and supports higher as well as lower ability children by extending provision on offer.

-Our Pupil Premium strategy will be reviewed in November 2020 and will be reviewed in November 2023.
+Our Pupil Premium strategy will be reviewed annually in November, prior to publication.